-All Other Taxes D
+All Other Taxes

-(lines 50, 52, 53, 55, 56 Form 1040)
+(lines 53, 54, 55, 57, 58 Form 1040)

-For the statistics in this report, this amount represents the sum of the self-employment tax: tax from the recapture of the investment credit, the low income housing credit, qualified electric vehicle credit, and the Indian employment credit; social security and Medicare taxes on tip income, penalty tax on qualified retirement plans, and tax on medical savings accounts; household employment taxes, recapture of federal mortgage subsidy, and other unspecified taxes which included uncollected FICA (or social security) tax on tips; excess golden parachute payments; and section 72 penalty taxes.
-New for 1999, the statistics included tax from recapture of education credits.
-This differs slightly from the "other taxes" portion of the Form 1040 itself, which included the taxes listed above plus the alternative minimum tax and the advance earned income credit payments, received.
-Alternative minimum tax is tabulated in this report as a part of "total income tax" and is one of the criteria for determining the taxable or nontaxable classification of the return.
-Also, included in "total income tax" is tax from Form 4970, Tax on Accumulation Distribution of Trusts.
+For the statistics in this report, this amount represents the sum of the self-employment tax; tax from the recapture of the investment credit, the low income housing credit, qualified electric vehicle credit. and the Indian employment credit; social security and Medicare taxes on tip income, penalty tax on qualified retirement plans, and tax on medical savings accounts; household employment taxes, recapture of federal mortgage subsidy, and other unspecified taxes which included uncollected FICA (or social security) tax on tips; excess golden parachute payments; and section 72 penalty taxes; and the statistics included tax from recapture of education credits.
+This differs slightly from the "other taxes" portion of the Form 1040 itself, which included the taxes listed above plus the advance earned income credit payments, received.
+Another item not included in all other taxes but instead is included in "total income tax" is tax from Form 4970, Tax on Accumulation Distribution of Trusts.
 (See also "Taxable and Nontaxable Returns" and "Total Income Tax.")

-Alternative Minimum Tax
+Alternative Minimum Tax D

 The alternative minimum tax (AMT) was levied on benefits received in the form of deductions and exclusions which reduced an individual's regular effective tax rate.
-These benefits, known as preferences "alternative minimum tax and adjustments," resulted from the treatment that the tax law gave to particular income and expense items.
+These benefits, known as "alternative minimum tax preferences and adjustments," resulted from the treatment that the tax law gave to particular income and expense items.
 Alternative minimum taxable income (line 21, Form 6251) was defined as taxable income for ordinary income tax purposes adjusted for net operating losses from other tax years plus the amount of adjustments and preferences.

 Alternative minimum taxable income (AMTI) was then reduced by an exemption amount determined by filing status and AMTI.
-If the return was filed jointly by a married couple or a surviving spouse, the maximum amount of the exemption was \$45,000.
-The maximum amount for a single or head of household taxpayer was \$33,750, and for a married couple filing separately, \$22,500.
+If the return was filed jointly by a married couple or a surviving spouse, the maximum amount of the exemption was \$49,000.
+The maximum amount for a single or head of household taxpayer was \$35,750, and for a married couple filing separately, \$24,500.
 The AMT exclusion was phased out if AMTI exceeded certain levels.
-For single taxpayers, the phase-out began at \$112,500 and ended at \$247,500.
-For joint returns the range was \$150,000 to \$330,000, and for married couples filing separately, the range was \$75,000 to \$165,000.
+For single taxpayers, the phase-out began at \$112,500 and ended at \$255,500.
+For joint returns the range was \$150,000 to \$346,000, and for married couples filing separately, the range was \$75,000 to \$173,000.

-If there was an amount remaining after subtracting the exemption, the first \$175,000 (\$87,500 or less if married filing separately) was taxed at a 26 percent rate; any excess was taxed at a 28 percent rate, except that capital gains are taxed at the same rates under the AMT as under the regular income tax.
-This amount was then reduced by the recalculated alternative minimum tax foreign tax credit, and regular income tax before credits (line 40, Form 1040 minus the regular foreign tax credit, line 46, Form 1040) to arrive at the alternative minimum tax.
+If there was an amount remaining after subtracting the exemption, the first \$175,000 (the first \$87,500 if married filing separately) was taxed at a 26 percent rate; any excess was taxed at a 28 percent rate, except that capital gains were taxed at the same rates under the AMT as under the regular income tax.
+This amount was then reduced by the recalculated alternative minimum tax foreign tax credit, and regular income tax before credits (line 40, Form 1040 minus the regular foreign tax credit, line 43, Form 1040) to arrive at the alternative minimum tax.